ibm-functions/composer/docs/README.md

   }
   ```

-* _Using composer with Apache OpenWhisk:_  you need a valid `$HOME/.wskprops` file and a locally deployed OpenWhisk instance.
+* _New users using composer with Apache OpenWhisk:_  you need a valid `$HOME/.wskprops` file and a locally deployed OpenWhisk instance.

 ### Installing Shell